 Connect Daily: Most marriage and family therapists would recommend couples spend time connecting throughout the day or at the end of the day.
-A simple “How’s your day going?” text message or phone call on a lunch break is one way couples connect throughout the day.
-At the end of the day, rather than going through all the chores and to do tasks, it’s important to notice how your partner felt during the day, the highs and lows, and learn about any challenges or successes that occurred.
-This daily connection is just as important, maybe even more, for couples in a long distance relationship.
-Without the ability to spend time together, just by being in the same room without necessarily engaging in conversation, can leave individuals in long distance relationships feeling lonely and disconnected.
+A simple “How’s your day going?” text message or phone call on a lunch break is one-way couples connect throughout the day.
+At the end of the day, rather than going through all the chores and doing tasks, it’s important to notice how your partner felt during the day, the highs and lows, and learn about any challenges or successes that occurred.
+This daily connection is just as important, maybe even more, for couples in a long-distance relationship.
+Without the ability to spend time together, just being in the same room without necessarily engaging in conversation, can leave individuals in long-distance relationships feeling lonely and disconnected.

-Individuals engage in long distance relationships for a variety of reasons and just because it may be something your relationship is going through doesn’t mean it needs to be hard or unpleasant.
-If you’re currently in a long distance relationship and having trouble incorporating the 5 Cs, I’m just a phone call away.
-Give me a call at 954.391.5305 ext.
-1 to discuss your options and how we can work together to get you the life and relationship you want.
+Individuals engage in long-distance relationships for a variety of reasons and just because it may be something your relationship is going through doesn’t mean it needs to be hard or unpleasant.
+If you’re currently in a long-distance relationship and having trouble incorporating the 5 Cs, I’m just a phone call away.
+Give me a call at 954-391-5305 to discuss your options and how we can work together to get you the life and relationship you want.
 I provide couples counseling and marriage therapy in Fort Lauderdale, Florida for individuals and couples.